Jozwiaczek/smart-door/README.md

 ### Face Management
 1. Run file **1_face_management.py**
 2. The menu displays:
-	1. Add user: You give the nickname of the user, the number of samples you want to give him, followed by the automatic taking of the face.
+	1. Add user: You enter the nickname of the user, the number of samples you want to give him, and then take pictures of the face.
+	2. Add sample for user:
+	3. Delete user
+	4. Show list of users
+	5. Face training
+	6. Quit program

 	![enter image description here](https://lh3.googleusercontent.com/yGJpRubCJUU9t5htu5X2TKgAxZJKJH-S56T07qFlUBnv6hfDlf1-Qh-wVfxqbSVtpnOn6yYsVkfX)